garethrepton/garethrepton.github.io/_posts/2018-01-27-TheArgumentAgainstWritingComments.md

 ---
 layout: post
-title: The argument against writing comments in object oriented code
+title: The argument against writing comments
 ---

 tldr; Comments imply the code does not speak for itself.